Intel® VTune™ Profiler

 #define MULTIPLY multiply2

-This changes the program to use the multiply2 function from the multiply.c source file, which implements the loop interchange technique that resolves the memory access problem.
+This change causes the program to use the multiply2 function from the multiply.c source file.
+Using the multiply2 function implements the loop interchange technique that resolves the memory access problem.
+The use of /O1 also enables automatic vectorization.